MalinAhlberg/minoritetsordlistan_backend/docs/add_newlang.md

 All possible fields are described below.
 Most fields have default values (listed in grey), which will be used if the field is left out from the configuration.

 - `resource`: the name of the resource, must be the same as in Karp.
 - `languages`: the language codes of the resource.
-Should match the languages as given in Karp and in the frontend. `["sv", "fi"]`
+Must match the values given in the frontend.
+Not used in communication with Karp.
+One of them must match `sourcelanguage` (see below). `["sv", "fi"]`
 - `sourcelanguage`: the default source language (as given in the frontend) `"sv"`
 - `targetsort`: the name of the field, as given in Karp, to sort the target language by. `"targetform.sort"`
 - `baseform.search`: the name of the field, as given in Karp, to search for baseforms of the source language.